nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

     Device Firmware Upgrade feature is under development and currently it is possible to update only the application core image.
     Network core image update is not yet available.

-To update the device firmware, complete the steps listed for the selected method in the `Performing Device Firmware Upgrade in Matter device`_ tutorial.
+To update the device firmware, complete the steps listed for the selected method in the :doc:`matter:nrfconnect_examples_software_update` tutorial in the Matter documentation.

 Dependencies
 ************